aer0ss/aerofs/docs/user-docs/how-to/setup-openstack-swift.md

 The AeroFS
 [Team Server](https://support.aerofs.com/hc/en-us/articles/201439424-Team-Server),
 which serves as a central storage node within AeroFS systems, natively supports the S3 protocol.
-While OpenStack Swift integration is planned and scheduled on our roadmap, it is currently not supported natively.
+OpenStack Swift integration is **now supported and this documentation is left for historical reasons only**.

 To configure your Team Server to work with Swift, execute the following step-by-step procedure to install the swift3 plugin for your Swift instance.